UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Eco-Friendly OptionsGreener Life® (Carbon offsets for a fee)Green gas options and solar partnerships

-These two providers share a lot of similarities because they both utilize the same pipes and infrastructure managed by Atlanta Gas Light.
-The gas entering your home is identical regardless of which company bills you.
-The primary differences lie in how they structure their contracts and fees.
-GNG typically leans on its reputation and wide variety of term lengths to attract long-term homeowners.
+These two massive providers share a lot of similarities because they both utilize the exact same pipes managed by Atlanta Gas Light.
+Because the physical resource entering your home is identical, the true competition lies in how they structure their contracts, fees, and customer support.
+GNG typically leans on its expansive reputation and wide variety of term lengths to attract long-term homeowners who want zero surprises.
+Gas South differentiates itself by attacking common pain points — like upfront security deposits — making them an incredibly strong contender for younger renters or budget-conscious residents.

 Man compares charts for fixed and variable gas rates, with a tip to lock fixed rates.